System & Shell commands

-• Run a process detached to the current terminal:
+• Run a process detached to the current terminal and monitor its output:

 • Get the exit code of the latest runned command: